ankitduseja/react-native-boilerplate/README.md

 ## TODO:
 * Add Integration for React Web using React Native.
 * Add more examples.
+Make better UI of existing one's.
+* Write testing script (using enzyme, mocha).
+* Make Redux store persist across sessions or provide a way to persist some data of store.
-* Setup scripts to create new components/containers and clean the examples.
+* Setup scripts to create new components/containers and clean the pre-included examples to begin a clean project.
 * Create tutorials explaining the project architecture.

 ## Contribute